-Appropriate Assessment (AA) Screening and Stage 2 AA are being undertaken alongside the preparation of the Plan, including the Proposed Material Alterations.
+Appropriate Assessment (AA) Screening and Stage 2 AA have been undertaken alongside the Plan.
 The requirement for AA is provided under the EU Habitats Directive (Directive 1992/43/EEC).

-The emerging conclusion of the AA is that the Plan will not affect the integrity of the European Sites, alone or in combination with other plans or projects.
+The conclusion of the AA is that the Plan will not affect the integrity of the European Sites, alone or in combination with other plans or projects3.

 The preparation of the Plan, SEA and AA has taken place concurrently and the findings of the AA have informed the SEA.
-The Proposed Material Alterations are accompanied by an AA Natura Impact Report, which has informed this SEA Environmental Report.